pdfix/pdfix_sdk_builds/command_line.md

 ### `pdf2html`
-Converts PDF to HTML , output is the HTML file created duringconversion.
-All necessary files generated during the conversion aresaved in the same folder as the output file.
+Converts PDF to HTML , output is the HTML file created during conversion.
+All necessary files generated during the conversion are saved in the same folder as the output file.

-_Options:_
+_OPTIONS:_
 ```
   --password TEXT             Open password
   -c,--config-path TEXT       Path to config file